GeorgiaSouthernCSCI1302/hw2template/README.md

 The equals method returns true if the name and handicap of this golfer and compared other golfer are the same, otherwise return false

-As usually, a set of JUnit test are provide to help with the testing of your code.